Medical Device Registration under UK MHRA: UKCA Marking Requirements, UK Responsible Person, and More

 If you have worked in European regulatory affairs for some time, it’s hard to wrap your brain around the fact that the United Kingdom is no longer part of the European Union.
-Moving forward the UK will forge its own path, interacting with its continental neighbors in a manner similar to Norway.
+The UK will once again forge its own path, interacting with its continental neighbors in a manner similar to Norway.
 Yet the key difference is that Norway has chosen to emulate the EU Medical Device Regulation (2017/745) as national law and require CE Marking.
-The UK, not so much at the moment.

-In September 2020 the UK MHRA further ensured job security among medical device regulatory professionals by moving to continue with Brexit mandates and implementing their own registration and marking scheme.
+In late 2020 the UK MHRA further ensured job security among medical device regulatory professionals by moving to implement their own registration and marking scheme.

 Overview of the New UK Registration & Marking Scheme